CyberAllianceLLC/templ_server_auth/DOKKU_INSTRUCTIONS.md

  `$ cd database`
  `$ npm install`
  `$ DSN=<DSN> node models.js`
- - replace <DSN> with the DSN you got from the previous step making sure [host] is the IP of the server.
+ - replace `<DSN>` with the DSN you got from the previous step, making sure [host] is the IP of the server
- - check the server database to verify the tables were created
+ - check the server database, from a local DB management application, to verify the tables were created

 ## create server (server)
  `$ dokku apps:create my-server`